Pulled Apart - Part XIV: DevExpress

 Grid Extensions

-Return a collection selected items
+Return a collection of selected items

 public static IEnumerable<T> SelectedItems<T>(this ColumnView view) where T : class